Sort by

 Improving transparency, traceability and mapping risks

-To hold our suppliers and ourselves accountable and drive industry-wide transparency, we publish the list of our soy suppliers and their corresponding crush sites in our supply chain (pdf, 200Kb), along with their countries of origin.
+To drive industry-wide transparency, we publish the list of our soy suppliers in our supply chain (pdf, 231Kb), along with their countries of origin.

-We also engage with suppliers to progressively map where the soy we source comes from.
-This is important so we can understand our exposure to non-compliance based on our Responsible Sourcing Standard – and also to raise awareness among our suppliers that improved traceability in the soy sector is critical.
+We also engage with suppliers to progressively map their location and the origin of the soy production.
+This is important so we can understand our exposure to non-compliance based on our Responsible Sourcing Core Requirements – and also to raise awareness among our suppliers that improved traceability in the soy sector is critical.

-We have estimated our embedded soy footprint and the portion (pdf, 300Kb) which has potential exposure to countries with ongoing deforestation and conversion risks.
+We have estimated our embedded soy footprint and the portion (pdf, 314Kb) which has potential exposure to countries with ongoing deforestation and conversion risks